ibm-cloud-docs/cloud-object-storage/manage-scc.md

 This service only supports the ability to view the results of your configuration scans in the Security and Compliance Center.
 It is not necessary to set up a collector to use configuration rules.
 {:note}

+## Monitoring security and compliance posture with {{site.data.keyword.cos_short}}
+{: #monitor-cloud-object-storage}

+As a security or compliance focal, you can use the {{site.data.keyword.cos_short}} [goals](#x2117978){: term} to help ensure that your organization is adhering to the external and internal standards for your industry.
+By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](#x2034950){: term}, you can identify potential issues as they arise.

+All of the goals for {{site.data.keyword.cos_short}} are added to the {{site.data.keyword.cloud_notm}} Best Practices Controls 1.0 profile but can also be mapped to other profiles.
+{: note}

+To start monitoring your resources, check out [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic-security-compliance-getting-started)

+### Available goals for {{site.data.keyword.cos_short}}
+{: #cloud-object-storage-available-goals}

+* Ensure IAM does not allow public access to COS (not applicable to ACLs managed using S3 APIs)
+* Ensure that COS encryption is enabled
+* Ensure that COS encryption is enabled with BYOK
+* Ensure that network access is set for COS to be exposed on private end points only
+* Ensure that COS bucket access is restricted by using IAM and S3 access control
+* Ensure network access for COS is restricted to specific IP range
+* Ensure that COS encryption is enabled with KYOK

 ## Governing {{site.data.keyword.cos_short}} resource configuration
 {: #govern-cloud-object-storage}